frank-deng/expression-calculator/README.md

 **Returns**

-The calculation result, or `false` if no RPN is loaded or compiled from expression.
+The calculation result, or `null` if no RPN is loaded or compiled from expression.

 **Example**